LuisGC/blog/content/blog/2020/02/fosdem-2020.md

 He explained with more detail how to enable a sustainable and free innovation in our cities, through structured collaboration and community.
 We need a clear, but flexible, institutional interface or framework to advance in cooperation and scaling.
 He showed some examples from his own initiatives in Johns Hopkins University, the City of Baltimore or the City of Paris with Lutèce (already mentioned in my summary).

 [**The next generation of contributors is not on IRC**](https://fosdem.org/2020/schedule/event/nextgencontributors/), by Matthew Broberg

+I was curious about this talk by Matthew Broberg ([@mbbroberg](https://twitter.com/mbbroberg)), technical editor at [OpenSource.com](https://opensource.com/).
+He explained how the communication channels can be more or less inclusive, and how they impact the community itself.
+He claimed that he does not get IRC, but felt great after creating easily a Github user and having solved an issue in a friendly manner.
+Most of the modern capabilities are not in IRC, and that is why the communities are shifting to new platforms.

+Also, he highlighted that we should move more to asynchronous communication tools, depending on the purpose.
+He explained how for some people that communication platforms are the third place (after home and your workplace) where you need to feel comfortable and secure.
+He stressed his message explaining how different projects or companies are distributing their communication needs.

 [**The Ethics of Open Source**](https://fosdem.org/2020/schedule/event/ethicsoss/), by Don Goodman-Wilson